Who should buy the ASICS Gel Kayano 29

 - new midsole that offers squishier landings

-Including the outsole rubber and the insole, the heel stack actually shows to be 33.1 mm.
-This is considered above-average among our lab-tested running shoes.
+Including the outsole rubber and the insole, the shoe's heel stack shows 33.1 mm.
+This is considered average among our lab-tested road running shoes.

 A comfort-loaded miler

 Checking the foam's softness with a durometer, we couldn't believe it was a Kayano!
-It is 26% softer than the average across running shoes!
+At 21.0 HA, it is 14% softer than the average of road running shoes!

 Disclaimer: We take 5 measurements to ensure accuracy.
 The photo below shows one of the measurements taken.

-The foam does get 36% denser when put in a cold temperature.
-However, even in its "frozen" condition, the Kayano 29 shows average softness of a running shoe in a room temperature.
+The foam does get 36% denser when exposed to cold temperatures.
+However, even in its "frozen" condition, the Kayano 29 shows average softness of a running shoe at a room temperature.

 Let some air in, ASICS!

-The lack of ventilation in the shoe's upper is easy to see in our smoke test.
+This is a toasty shoe!
+The shoe's heavily padded upper design offers tonnes of comfort at the expense of breathability.
+The lack of ventilation in the shoe's upper is easy to see in our smoke test below:

 Note: If you're wondering, the shoe on the right is Saucony Triumph 20.